Categories for Grassmannian cluster algebras of infinite rank: Grassmannian Categories of Infinite Rank

 between the category $\Modcat_{\mathbb{G}_m}R_k$ of finitely generated $\mathbb{G}_m$-equivariant $R_k$-modules and the category of finitely generated $\Z$-graded $R_k$-modules $\mathrm{gr} R_k$, where $R_k$ is viewed as a $\Z$-graded ring with $x$ in degree $1$, and $y$ in degree $-1$.
 This induces an equivalence of categories

 where $\CM_{\Z} R_k$ is the category of graded Cohen--Macaulay $R_k$-modules, with the grading given above.
+Note that the objects in our category are graded $\CM$-modules over $R_k$ and the morphisms are graded morphisms of degree $0$.
+This means that for any morphism $f: M \xrightarrow{} N$ of modules in $\CM_{\Z}R_k$, one has $f(M_i) \subseteq N_i$, where $M_i$ is the $i$-th graded piece of $M$.
 We call $\CM_{\Z} R_k$ the {\em Grassmannian category of type $(k,\infty)$}, or just a {\em Grassmannian category of infinite rank}, if $k$ is clear from context.

-\subsection{Generically Free Modules of Rank $1$}
+\subsection{Generically Free Modules of Rank \texorpdfstring{$1$}{1}}

 Fix $k \geq 2$ and set $R=\mathbb{C}[x,y]/(x^k)$ as above.
 Define $\cF$ to be the graded total ring of fractions of $R$, i.e.\ the ring $R$ localised at all homogeneous non-zero divisors:

 We consider $\cF$ as a graded ring, with the grading induced by the grading of $R$.